 Posted by Heart Hugger on Jul 24, 2017 12:07:00 PM

-So, what does aftercare look like?
+So, what does aftercare look like, aside from your prescriptions?
 Here's a quick look!

 - Sternum support.
 One of the most important tools you'll need on your recovery journey is a sternum support device.
-These devices help to minimize Pain After Open Heart Surgery, and they make breathing and moving easier and more comfortable.
+These devices help to minimize pain, and they make breathing and moving easier and more comfortable.
+Your device will come in handy especially when you sneeze or cough after surgery.

 - Breathing.
 It seems strange to think so much about breathing, an action we usually do unconsciously--but after heart surgery, breathing easily is a journey of its own.
 You will be given a "breathing machine" to help exercise and strengthen your lungs; follow your doctor's directions to get the most benefit.